knockdata/spark-highcharts/docs/internal/Chart.md

 > In this case, the interval for point can be different
 >
-> It is more general so it is chosen for zeppelin-highchart
+> It is more general so it is chosen for spark-highchart
 >